Residents return as truce extended in Syria's Aleppo

 Russia suggested Syria's Al-Qaeda affiliate Al-Nusra Front could have shelled it, while the United States said that the circumstances are unclear.

-In Madrid, meanwhile, the Spanish Press Federation (FAPE) announced late Saturday that three Spanish journalists kidnapped in Syria about 10 months ago had been freed.
+In Madrid, meanwhile, the Spanish Press Federation announced late Saturday that three Spanish journalists kidnapped in Syria about 10 months ago had been freed and were on their way home.

 Antonio Pampliega, Jose Manuel Lopez and Angel Sastre had last been seen in July 2015 in Aleppo, where they were reporting on fighting.